Azure/azure-iot-sdk-python/longhaul/longhaul.md

 * DPS is used to provision devices to test

-* Tests are run with all manner of authenticatoin (x509, symmetric key, edge, etc)
+* Tests are run with all manner of authentication (x509, symmetric key, edge, etc)

 ## Operations to test